DeeJayAdi/docker-buildx/README.md

 ### login

-Login used for docker hub
+Login used for docker hub.
+Seted as repo secret.

 ### token

-Token generated on docker hub or password
+Token generated on docker hub or password.
+Seted as repo secret.

 ### label